uliege-performance/sorbetto/doc/src/index.rst

 Sorbetto is a Python Library for producing classification tiles with different flavors.

-This documentation provides an introduction to the main concepts used in this library through interactive demos, as well as more advanced examples of usage scenarios.
-You will also find a complete API reference with detailed descriptions.
+This documentation provides :ref:`introductory tutorials <Getting started>` to the main concepts used in this library through interactive, as well as :ref:`examples of usage scenarios <Examples>` and :ref:`interactive demos
+<Demos>`.
+You will also find a complete API reference with detailed
+descriptions.

 Contact and support